dkranch/www/projects/solar/bids.md

 As you can see, there isn't a lot of variation, but there is some.
 As we look to long term cost stability and adding an electric car, we decided that a bigger system was worth a higher cost of financing from Namaste.

 We decided to go with them in late October, when the Tesla was still new and we weren't sure of the impact to our power bill.
+We picked a financh charge with a bit higher interest rate, but a longer term and ended up with a monthly payment of $136 for the larger system.
+20 years, but we were comfortable with that.

 Return to the [solar index](/solar/solarindex)